hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Overview

 UK traders can move goods freely across EU countries at the moment.
-This will change when the UK leaves the EU.
+This will change when the UK exits.
 This means there could be the possibility of paying duties and tax, where these didn’t apply before.

 From early 2021, UK traders will start moving goods under the CTC, to make sure that they pay the right country the right amount of tax for goods, only once, they reach their destination.